Serving Nebraska, Idaho, Wyoming, American Samoa and

 Bites and Stings: This category can include bee stings, spider and snake bites.
-Close observation for an allergic reactions is important, especially in the first hour after a sting.
+Close observation for an allergic reaction is important, especially in the first hour after a sting or bite.
 Ice is ok for most stings and bites, with the exception of snake bites.
 Some of the old wives tales on treating bites and stings aren’t always correct.
 Always call the Poison Center for assistance.

-Glow Sticks: Glow sticks are a common call to the Poison Center.
+Glow Sticks: Children love glow sticks, but adults should supervise when in use.
+This is a common call to the Poison Center, especially during the summer months.
 The liquid on contact with mouth, skin and eyes can be irritating.

-Fireworks: Fireworks may contain a number of toxic chemicals and can be dangerous if swallowed.
+Fireworks: These products are festive and pretty, but carry dangers as well.
+Fireworks may contain a number of toxic chemicals and can be dangerous if swallowed.
 Always call the Poison Center for case specific recommendations.

 Food Poisoning: When firing up the grill or heading to a picnic, it’s important to take some precautions.
 Remember to keep hot foods hot and cold foods cold.
 The USDA recommends fully cooking all meats to ensure bacteria are destroyed to prevent food poisoning.
 Meats should be cooked to 160 degrees.
 Always use a food thermometer.